witeeeee/JobListingConsolidation/README.md

-# Job Listing Consolidation and Categorization
+# Job Listing Consolidation and Recommendation System

 This project aims to create a job aggregation and recommendation system that is both broader and smarter than conventional and simple approaches to creating a recommendation system.
 We aim to achieve this using a combination of web mining concepts like web scraping and data analytics concepts like recommendation systems.
 In the end, a user is recommended job listings from multiple sources based on their interests and the profile that they build.